2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 503|Address forbidden|E_ADDRESS_FORBIDDEN
 504|A specified client role is explicitly forbidden|E_CLIENT_TYPE_FORBIDDEN 505|Version unreadable|E_VERSION_UNREADABLE
+506|Password invalid|E_PASSWORD_INVALID

+Error E_PASSWORD_INVALID should contain a `ClientRole` flag integer which specifies any roles which were denied because of invalid passwords.

 ### Global notification: `disconnect`
 This notification is usually sent immediately before a device terminates a connection.